Anugrah Narayan Sinha: Political legacy

 Along with nationalist Rajendra Prasad and his close colleague in the Indian independence movement Shri Krishna Sinha, the first Chief Minister of Bihar, Anugrah Narayan Sinha is considered one of the architects of modern Bihar.

 His younger son Satyendra Narayan Singh (who was affectionately called "Chhote Saheb") also became a prominent freedom fighter and later became Chief Minister of Bihar.
 His grandson Nikhil Kumar, a former IPS, has served as the Governor of Kerala.
 Sinha served the state continuously, barring war years (Second World War 1939–1945), as the Deputy Chief Minister cum Finance Minister from the time of the first Congress Ministry in 1937 till his death on 5 July 1957.
 Lok Nayak Jayaprakash Narayan served as the Chairman of Anugraha Smarak Nidhi (Anugrah Memorial Fund).
 The Department of Posts released a commemorative stamp in his memory.
 The 125th birth anniversary of Anugrah Babu was also celebrated by a state level committee headed by Bihar Chief Minister Nitish Kumar.
-In 2013, various programmes were organized throughout the year in Bihar and biographies of Shri babu and Anugrah Babu were included in the school syllabus.
+In 2013, various programmes were organised throughout the year in Bihar and biographies of Shri babu and Anugrah Babu were included in the school syllabus.